andycroll/andycroll.com/now.md

 ### Before...

 Also ran, then sold, [Life.Time.Value.](https://ltvconf.com), a conference for people looking to make the leap into internet-focussed product or Software as a Software businesses.

-Helping teams with their products and software engineering practises with [Good Scary](https://goodscary.com).